Add an RDP Server With Certificate Auth

 .
 The certificate is added to your environment in the next step.

-Set up your host to trust certificates issued by your organization’s RDP CA. The following steps are for configuring RDP certificate authentication in Azure AD and on-premises AD.
+Set up your host to trust certificates issued by your organization’s RDP CA. The following steps are for configuring RDP certificate authentication in Microsoft Entra ID (formerly Azure AD) and on-premises AD.
 Follow the instructions for your host.

 - From Azure Services, select Microsoft Entra ID.